-- Thus, for stripped coupon municipal securities that do not pay periodic interest, rules G-12(c)(v) and G-15(a)(v) require confirmations to state the interest rate as zero and, for customer confirmations, the inclusion of a legend indicating that the customer will not receive periodic interest payments.
+- 1 The Board understands that other types of stripped coupon municipal securities also may be offered with combinations of interest and principal payments providing an interest rate different than the original interest rate of the securities. - Thus, for stripped coupon municipal securities that do not pay periodic interest, rules G-12(c)(v) and G-15(a)(v) require confirmations to state the interest rate as zero and, for customer confirmations, the inclusion of a legend indicating that the customer will not receive periodic interest payments.
 [See current rule G-15(a)(vi)(D), G-15(a)(i)(B)(4)(a) and G-15(a)(i)(D)(1).]
-Rules G-12(c)(vi)(H) and G-15(a)(iii)(1) [currently codified at rule G-15(a)(i)(C)(2)(e)] require confirmations of securities paying annual interest to note this fact. - The complete description consists of all of the following information:

-the name of the issuer, interest rate, maturity date, and if the securities are limited tax. subject to redemption prior to maturity (callable), or revenue bonds, an indication to such effect, including in the case of revenue bonds the type of revenue, if necessary for a materially complete description of the securities and in the case of any securities, if necessary for a materially complete description of the securities, the name of any company or other person in addition to the issuer obligated, directly or indirectly, with respect to debt service or, if there is more than one such obligor, the statement, "multiple obligors" may be shown.

-- Trade name and series designation is required under rules G-12(c)(vi)(l) and G-15(a)(iii)(J) [currently codified at rule G-15(a)(i)(A)(8)], which state that confirmations, must include all information necessary to ensure that the parties agree to the details of the transaction.
+Rules G-12(c)(vi)(H) and G-15(a)(iii)(I) [currently codified at rule G-15(a)(i)(C)(2)(e)] require confirmations of securities paying annual interest to note this fact. - The complete description consists of all of the following information: the name of the issuer, interest rate, maturity date, and if the securities are limited tax, subject to redemption prior to maturity (callable), or revenue bonds, an indication to such effect, including in the case of revenue bonds the type of revenue, if necessary for a materially complete description of the securities and in the case of any securities, if necessary for a materially complete description of the securities, the name of any company or other person in addition to the issuer obligated, directly or indirectly, with respect to debt service or, if there is more than one such obligor, the statement, "multiple obligors" may be shown. - 4 Trade name and series designation is required under rules G-12(c)(vi)(1) and G-15(a)(iii)(J) [currently codified at rule G-15(a)(i)(A)(8)], which state that confirmations, must include all information necessary to ensure that the parties agree to the details of the transaction.
 [See also current rule G-15(a)(i)(B)(1)(a).] - Therefore, the maturity date of a stripped coupon municipal security representing one interest payment is the date of the interest payment.
-[See current rule G-15(a)(i)(B)(3)(a). - It should be noted that the SEC staff letter is limited to instruments in which "neither the custodian nor sponsor additionally will guarantee or otherwise enhance the creditworthiness of the underlying municipal security or the stripped coupon security." - Under rules G-12(c)(vi)(B) and G-15(a)(iii)(B) [currently codified at rule G-15(a)(i)(C)(2)(d)] the book-entry-only nature of the securities also must be noted on the confirmation. - 8 The Board understands that these documents generally are available from the dealers sponsoring the stripped coupon municipal securities program. - [\][Currently codified at rule G-15(a)(i)(B).] - [†][Currently codified at rule G-15(a)(i)(B)(4)(e).] - [‡][Currently codified at rule G-15(a)(i)(C)(3)(c).] - [#][Currently codified at rule G-15(a)(i)(C)(1)(b).] - [\\] [Currently codified at rule G-15(a)(i)(A)(3).] - [††] [Currently codified at rule G-15(a)(i)(A)(7)(b).] - [\\\] [Currently codified at rule G-15(a)(i)(B)(5).] - [†††] [Currently codified at rule G-15(a)(i)(C)(4)(c).] - [\\\\][Currently codified at rule G-15(a)(i)(A)(7)(c).]
+[See current rule G-15(a)(i)(B)(3)(a).] - 6 It should be noted that the SEC staff letter is limited to instruments in which "neither the custodian nor sponsor additionally will guarantee or otherwise enhance the creditworthiness of the underlying municipal security or the stripped coupon security." - 7 Under rules G-12(c)(vi)(B) and G-15(a)(iii)(B) [currently codified at rule G-15(a)(i)(C)(2)(d)] the book-entry-only nature of the securities also must be noted on the confirmation. - 8 The Board understands that these documents generally are available from the dealers sponsoring the stripped coupon municipal securities program.

+[][Currently codified at rule G-15(a)(i)(B).]

+[†][Currently codified at rule G-15(a)(i)(B)(4)(e).]

+[‡][Currently codified at rule G-15(a)(i)(C)(3)(c).]

+[#][Currently codified at rule G-15(a)(i)(C)(1)(b).]

+[] [Currently codified at rule G-15(a)(i)(A)(3).]

+[††] [Currently codified at rule G-15(a)(i)(A)(7)(b).]

+[] [Currently codified at rule G-15(a)(i)(B)(5).]

+[†††] [Currently codified at rule G-15(a)(i)(C)(4)(c).]

+[][Currently codified at rule G-15(a)(i)(A)(7)(c).]